jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.4.5.1?
+### What's new in 1.4.6?
-- Fixed unicode support in sort view title.
+- SortableAdmin now allows you to specify a custom template to extend, rather than using the default admin change list/form templates.
+This gives you the ability to have a custom change list/form template that also has sorting capabilities.
+- Fixed a problem with the display of drag-and-drop capability messaging in inline models that was caused by adminsortable respecting custom querysets.

 ### Future